 Once your credit score drops due to medical (or other) debt, strive to lessen its impact by keeping up to date on your other bills.
 By keeping consistently good credit habits, you can help your credit score rebound.

 Dispute Erroneous Debt

 In some instances, unpaid medical bills are errors.
-According to the Consumer Financial Protection Bureau, one in five people have errors on their credit reports.
+The Consumer Financial Protection Bureau was asked if medical bills affect your credit report, and their answer was one in five people have medical bill errors on their credit reports.
 Always check the accuracy of any unfamiliar debt on your credit report.
 Even if it’s an error, this entry can still negatively impact your credit score if it’s not disputed and corrected.

 Payment history is one of the primary factors that help determine a credit score.
 While medical bills aren’t weighted as much as other types of debt delinquencies, they can negatively impact credit scores.
 Delinquent debt typically stays on credit reports for up to seven years from the date the debt was reported as unpaid.
 This can have an impact on your ability to get a loan or gain access to favorable credit terms.

-Fortunately, you can get help by working with a reputable credit repair expert.
-Key Credit Repair will help you to fix credit and get back on track.
-Call us today for a free consultation at 877-842-5215.
+Do medical bills affect your credit report?
+Key Credit Repair will help you to fix your credit and get you back on track!
+Work with a reputable credit repair expert, call us today for a free consultation at 877-842-5215!